-Data Availability Statement: The research data can be available upon request to the authors.
+Data Availability Statement: The research data as well as the complete drawings of the model can be available upon request to the authors.

 Acknowledgments: The authors acknowledge Jean-Valéry Facq and Cédric Derveaux for the design of the turbine model as well as Benoît Gomez and Benoît Gaurier for their help during the experiments.